-Is the site evaluated for customer satisfaction and usability?
+The site is evaluated for customer satisfaction and usability.

 - The organization discloses if it evaluates the site to learn about the health information needs of intended audiences and improve its usefulness for promoting and improving health.

-Does the site offer disclaimers and a linking policy?
+The site offers disclaimers and a linking policy.